edgedb/easy-edgedb/chapter4/index.md

 ## Selecting what you just inserted

-Back in Chapter 3, we learned how to select while deleting at the same time.
-You can do the same thing with `insert` by enclosing it in brackets and then selecting that, same as with any other `select`.
-Because when we insert a new `Time`, all we get is a `uuid`:
+Back in Chapter 3, we learned how to `select` while deleting at the same time.
+Using an `insert` also returns the object (or objects) in question, so we can select them too.
+You can do this by enclosing the output in parentheses and then giving that a shape, same as with any other `select`.
+Let's work on this one step at a time.

+If we insert a new `Time`, all we get is a `uuid`:

 ```edgeql
 insert Time {